 Organizations can now use these data to create unique learning path for their learners.
 Instant feedbacks must also be collected from the learners so as to redirect them to other useful aspects of the training that may not have been the recommended path.

 Due to the amount of information present on the internet, it may be difficult to know what information is reliable.
 Scrutinizing information to know which is actually useful can be time consuming.
 This is where content curation comes in.
 The curator is an expert that scrutinize data so as to get the useful ones to create a learning path that suit the learners’ objectives.

-Gamification have been around for years, but only recently became a big player among LMS features.
+Gamification has been around for years, but only recently became a big player among LMS features.
 Some games are considered serious games because users can do more than just play.
 They can build businesses and economies.
 This idea has also been utilized to further human knowledge.
-Project discovery launched in 2015 use the serious game concept, in which players could act as citizen scientists by categorizing real astronomical data and genetic samples for astronomers and geneticists.
-2018 will see more of such games produced.
+Project discovery launched in 2015 use the serious gaming concept, in which players can act as citizen scientists by categorizing real astronomical data and genetic samples for astronomers and geneticists.
+2018 will see more such games produced.

 Immersive tech like Virtual Reality (VR) and Augmented Reality (AR) have been high on everyone’s learning and technology trends lists for a few years.
 With AR/VR, you can elevate your e-learning by using video to drop learners into a realistic scenario.
 With a tool like Articulate Storyline 360, you can add hotspots, layers, and triggers to turn a passive video into an interactive experience.
 Using virtual reality gives your learners opportunities to view tips in the context of a real-world situation, or prompts them to make choices, experience consequences, and see in-context feedback.